Video: Work with boards

 - Group cards from different perspectives depending on your needs.
 You can group cards on the Boards tool by Label, Assignee, Due date or Activity.
 Each group is represented by a horizontal swim lane.

 If an activity associated with a board is marked done, any cards related to that activity are no longer visible on the board by default.
 However in the Boards settings you can change this and change so that Activities that are done are still visible on the board.
-This is a personal setting and will only affect other users.
+This is a personal setting and will not affect other users.

 - Maximize the board view to be able to view more cards at once.